FraCipolla/c_string/README.md

   string_arr[i]->size = 0;
 }
 ```
+We can simulate methods because the function already know the right position of the string to work with.
 Now the only thing left is to 'hook' the function generated function to the right string inside the string_array.
 Unfortunately we can't do this during preprocessor phase, but we can easly do this when constructing the string.
+***Tip:
+you can check all preprocessor expansions compiling with -E flag (using gcc), and choose to redirect the output on a file.
+Note that this method will expand any prepocessor directives, like #define, #include and so on***

 ### Build up
 First of all, let's define our costructor.
 It will be a simple function that return the initialized t_string pointing to the correct index.